Foreword to why I quit music

 Other Industries Move Much Faster

 Of course, working in marketing isn’t without its challenges.
-I often have to work closely with people and navigate complex projects, especially when taking over projects that have escalated under previous management.
-De-escalating these situations can be tough.
-But the industry I’m in right now is build different, there’s good balance and the drama is not the same as to what I’ve experienced in music, it’s more professional.
+I have to always stay on top of complex projects.
+When taking over new ones that have escalated under previous management, the de-escalation can be tough.
+However the industry I’m in right now is built different, there’s good balance and the drama is not the same as to what I’ve experienced in music, it’s more professional.
 I enjoy working with like-minded and hungry people.
 The camaraderie and shared goals make my work enjoyable and fulfilling.

-On top of that, while in music it takes an extraordinary amount of time to build something substantial (some people take 10 to 15 years), in many other industries, including marketing, things move much more quickly.
-Depending on what you do, it’s possible to achieve significant milestones within just one year.
+Additionally, while certain income in music requires an extraordinary amount of time to become substantial—some say it can take 10 to 15 years—in many other industries, like marketing, progress happens much more quickly.
+Depending on what you do, it’s possible to achieve significant milestones in just one or two years.
+That too, I willingly sacrificed, but the sacrifice wanted more sacrifice, if you don’t have boundaries it will take it all and leave you in void of everything.

 Conclusion

 Seeing the peace that comes with this new journey, I can confidently say that I’ve found other ways to still enjoy my connection to music.
-Quitting work in the industry doesn’t mean, I quit music entirely, I just knew it was time to move on.
+Quitting work in the industry doesn’t mean, I’ve quit music entirely, I just knew it was time to move on.
 Sometimes, you have to let go of something great to make room for something even greater.
-However, this doesn’t mean I’ll stay here forever—I’ll continue to follow where success and passion lead me.
+However, this doesn’t mean I’ll stay here forever—I’ll continue to follow where success and desire leads me.

-So I feel like I gained a powerful new skill and it’s interesting to see where this new path in marketing takes me everyday.
+So I feel like I’ve gained a powerful new skill, and it’s interesting to see where this new path in marketing takes me every day.